1759 - British operations on the coast of Coromandel

 Preparations for the Campaign

 In September 1758, the French squadron of the chef d'escadre Anne Antoine Comte d'Aché had left India and retired to Île de France (present-day Mauritius) where it had been reinforced by 3 ships of the line and several French East India Company's ships.
-But provisions were so scarce that d'Aché had to send one of the men-of-war and 8 of the Indiamen to South Africa to purchase supplies.
+But provisions were so scarce that d'Aché had to send one of the men-of-war and 8 of the Indiamen to South Africa under the command of Captain de Ruis to purchase supplies.

-In January 1759, the French ships sent to South Africa reached Cape Town.
+In January 1759, Ruis’s ships sent to South Africa reached Cape Town.

 Reinforcements were sent from Great Britain to the East Indies under Rear-Admiral Samuel Cornish.
 These reinforcements consisted of 3 ships of the line, one 50-gun ship, 3 East Indiamen and some troops (including the 84th Foot).